 - 1. The topics of the subjects attempt to sensitize the students about the ill effect of the disasters as well as the importance of preparedness. - 2.
 It also inculcates the students that technology as well as community effects are important to mitigate disaster. - 3.
 Mitigation measures related to environment and settlements - 4.
 Learn about disaster resilient community design - 5.
 Learn about the legal aspects and policies for disaster risk reduction - 6.
-Creates disaster awareness in the future development
+Creates disaster awareness in the future development.
+It also inculcates the students that technology as well as community effects are important to mitigate disaster.

-UNIT 1 DISASTER
+UNIT - 1 DISASTER 15